zeplin/connected-components-docs/docs/gettingStarted/REACT.md

 # Troubleshooting

-If you run into any issues while running the `zeplin connect` command, make sure that you have the React plugin installed.
+If you run into any issues while running the `zeplin connect` command, make sure that you have the React plugin installed by running the following npm command:

 ```sh
 npm list -g --depth 0 @zeplin/cli-connect-react-plugin
 ```

-### "I cannot see code snippets for my components on Zeplin"

-React plugin cannot generate snippets if no suitable React component are found in your component file.
-React plugin uses [react-docgen](https://github.com/reactjs/react-docgen) to analyze and collect information from React components.
-Check out `react-docgen` [guidelines](https://github.com/reactjs/react-docgen#guidelines-for-default-resolvers-and-handlers) for supported formats.
-You may also use [react-docgen playground](https://reactcommunity.org/react-docgen/) to find out if `react-docgen` can collect information about your React components.
+Since the React plugin uses [react-docgen](https://github.com/reactjs/react-docgen) to analyze React components, if you can't see documentation or code snippets in Zeplin after you successfully run the command, check out react-docgen [guidelines](https://github.com/reactjs/react-docgen#guidelines-for-default-resolvers-and-handlers) for supported formats.
+You can also debug your components using [react-docgen playground](https://reactcommunity.org/react-docgen/).

 # Related resources